Buying real estate in Tanzania?

 Grace Makoye is a real estate expert and Manager of Operations at Zinza Real Estate.
 She helps buyers and investors navigate Tanzania's property market, from commercial deals to high-yield investments.
 With her expertise, you'll find the right property hassle-free.

-What types of land can foreigners legally buy in Tanzania and what restrictions apply?
+What types of land can foreigners legally buy in Tanzania?

 It's something we develop in our Tanzania property pack.

-Where in Tanzania do foreigners most commonly buy land, and why?
+Where do foreigners most often buy land in Tanzania, and why those regions?

-Dar es Salaam Masaki, Oyster Bay, Mikocheni, Mbezi Beach, Kigamboni Business hub, infrastructure, international lifestyle
+Dar es Salaam City center, Masaki, Oyster Bay Economic hub, infrastructure, commercial potential

 Don't lose money on your property in Tanzania